State Exemptions Take Priority

 Notwithstanding subsection A, in accordance with 11 U.S.C.
 522 (b), residents of this state are not entitled to the federal exemptions provided in 11 U.S.C.
 522 (d).
 Nothing in this section affects the exemptions provided to residents of this state by the constitution or statutes of this state.

-A.R.S. § 33-1133(B)This means Arizona's own exemption framework, including the homestead exemption, personal property protections, and wage garnishment limits, is the governing set of rules.
-The federal exemption list, which includes different dollar amounts and different categories of protected property, simply does not apply.
+A.R.S. § 33-1133(B)This means Arizona's own rules govern.
+That includes the homestead exemption, personal property protections, and wage garnishment limits.
+The federal list, with its different dollar amounts and categories, simply does not apply.

 Other Protections Still Apply

-The first part of this statute makes clear that the personal property exemptions in this article do not override other Arizona laws that may offer even greater protection.
-The Arizona Constitution, for example, provides a homestead exemption that is separate from and in addition to the statutory exemptions in this chapter.
+The first part of this statute is clear.
+The personal property exemptions in this article do not override other Arizona laws.
+Other laws may offer even greater protection.

 Nothing in this article shall be construed to displace other provisions of law which afford additional or greater protection to a debtor's property.